Sights and Places in Indonesia

 Owing to the favorable climate it is also famous as a strawberry center.

-Enjoy a pancake breakfast, Bandung style, at Pancake Braga Permai restaurant.
-One of the excellent spots for sweets, desserts and cakes are Bandungse Melk Centrale (Dutch for Bandung Dairy Factory) and Toko Roti Bawean (formerly 'Sweetheart').
+One of the excellent spots for sweets, desserts and cakes are Bandungse Melk Centrale (Dutch for Bandung Dairy Factory), Toko Roti Bawean (formerly 'Sweetheart') and Sumber Hidangan offering Dutch cookies and sweets.

 Shop along Braga street and get a taste for traditional West Javanese angklung music, such as at the late Pak Oedjo’s angklung school.